KAZAKHSTAN: Pastor re-arrested within minutes as suspected "extremist"

 Glazkov then tried to get another lawyer present in the building in relation to another case, Askar Usenbayev, to act as Pastor Kashkumbayev's lawyer.
 However, Usenbayev refused when Kashkumbayev declined his services.
 Usenbayev helped Kashkumbayev write a statement that he was insisting on being represented by his own lawyer.
 Usenbayev also recommended to the pastor that he decline to answer any questions in the new criminal case in the absence of his own lawyer.

-As a new Norwegian Helsinki Committee / Freedom House report "Cunning democracy" notes, Kazakhstan has seen major steps backwards in all areas of human rights since 2011 whilst the government claims it is advancing democracy (see http://www.nhc.no/
+As a new Norwegian Helsinki Committee / Freedom House report "Cunning democracy" notes, Kazakhstan has seen major steps backwards in all areas of human rights since 2011 while the government claims it is advancing democracy (see http://www.nhc.no/en/kazakhstan-cunning-democracy/).

 What are "extremism" accusations?